Vyral/base-template/_posts/2019-03-11-how-we-created-a-powerful-community-network.md

   We’ve created a mastermind event that will help us grow relationships with other business owners and bolster our database, and you can do the same thing.
 enclosure:
-pullquote: A wonderful network coalesced before us.
+pullquote: A wonderful network united before us.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false